xtexx/central/docs/user/language-detection.md

 ## Adjusting the language detection

 Sometimes the programming language of a file is not recognized properly, or it is miscategorized.
-Forgejo provides a mechanism where the language detection can be told about the language of a file, and its category can be adjusted aswell.
+Forgejo provides a mechanism where the language detection can be told about the language of a file, and its category can be adjusted as well.
 The same mechanism can also force a file to be considered for language statistics, regardless of its category - or the opposite, too: to tell Forgejo never to consider it.

 The way to do this is via a [`.gitattributes`][gitattributes] file.
 This file has a simple syntax where each line is made up of a pattern, followed by a space separated list of attributes.
 There are many attributes that git itself supports, but we're only going to talk about the custom attributes for language detection.
 All of these have a `linguist-` prefix, as that is where they originate from.